-10 Delicious Recipes to Get in Your Healthy Fat ServingsArticle posted in: South Beach Diet South Beach DIY
+10 Delicious Recipes to Get in Your Healthy Fat ServingsArticle posted in: Nutrition South Beach Diet South Beach DIY

 Avocado.
 Olive oil.
 Peanut butter.
 On the South Beach Diet, these staples—and dozens more—are considered Healthy Fats: Foods that provide a good source of monounsaturated and polyunsaturated fats.
 Both aid with essential body function including muscle movement and the building of cells; both help lower cholesterol and the risk of heart disease.
 In addition to their health benefits, Healthy Fats are satisfying.
-In fact, Healthy Fat servings are essential to success on the South Beach Diet helping ensure you won’t feel hungry or deprived.
+In fact, Healthy Fat servings are essential to success on the South Beach Diet, helping to ensure you won’t feel hungry or deprived.

 Sure, you can eat a spoonful of peanut butter right out of the jar, but you can also be a bit more creative (and feel more satisfied) if you make something tasty instead.